Skip to content

 • mozilla.adml

-You can download these files individually from the Github Mozilla repository.
+You can download these files individually from the GitHub Mozilla repository.
 Or you can download the complete policy_templates.zip, which contains all files for Windows and macOS in different languages.

-2. import templates on Windows
+2. Import templates on Windows

 Next, these .admx and .adml files still need to be copied to the correct folder on the Active Directory server so that they are later visible as a template in the Group Policy Management Editor.
 Make sure that you log in with a user who has sufficient permissions.